vaadin/releases-graph/README.md

 ##### View the raw data in embedded spreadsheet or export the file.
 ![View the raw data in embedded spreadsheet or export the file](assets/raw_data_view_export.png)

+## Requisites

+You need these environment variables in order to run the app:

+  - `GITHUB_TOKEN` for accessing GitHub GraphQL usage
+  - `CACHEFOLDER` (optional) for placing the cache file, otherwise it uses system tmp

 ## Running the application

 The project is a standard Maven project.
 To run it from the command line,